 Early Career Artists

+IT&T‘s Early Career Artist scheme aims to support young professional baroque artists as they launch their careers, allowing opportunities to put into practice skills and knowledge learned while studying through working regularly with a professional ensemble.
 Early Career Artists perform alongside IT&T players as part of the ensemble and receive mentoring and coaching throughout the year.
-The scheme aims to support young professional baroque artists as they launch their careers, allowing opportunities to put into practice skills and knowledge learned while studying through working regularly with a professional ensemble.

 ECA 2023: